rm-rf-humans/Osoyoo-Self-Balancing-Robot/Poster/README.md

 1. Copy the files in this repository (or clone the repository)

-1. In `poster.tex`, set up your paper size, column layout, and scale the content as necessary
+2. In `poster.tex`, set up your paper size, column layout, and scale the content as necessary

-1. Make a copy of `beamercolorthemegemini.sty`, update the `\usecolortheme` line in `poster.tex`, and theme the poster to your liking (optional, but highly recommended)
+3. Make a copy of `beamercolorthemegemini.sty`, update the `\usecolortheme` line in `poster.tex`, and theme the poster to your liking (optional, but highly recommended)

-1. Run `make` to build your poster
+4. Run `make` to build your poster

-## FAQ

-See the [FAQ] in the Wiki for answers to frequently asked questions such as how to add an institution logo to the poster.